 Recognize your guilt or shame.

-Ask for forgiveness and make amends to those you have hurt.
+Ask for forgiveness.
+Make amends to those you have hurt.

 Talk with friends, family members, or a therapist about your feelings of guilt or shame.
 It may help to talk to someone who has had a similar experience.

-As an added bonus, following these strategies and learning from your experiences will also help you avoid situations that cause guilt and shame.
+Use these methods and learn from your experiences.
+This can help you avoid situations that cause guilt and shame.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.